tari-labs/tari-university/protocols/grin-beam-comparison/MainReport.md

 ![fig3](sources/cuckoo_base_numbered_few_edges_cycle.png)<br>
 Figure 3: Cycle Found from 0-5-4-1-0 [11]

-Detecting that a cycle of a certain length has occured in a graph with randomly selected edges becomes significantly more difficult as the number as the graphs get larger.
+Detecting that a cycle of a certain length has occurred in a graph with randomly selected edges becomes significantly more difficult as the number as the graphs get larger.
 Figure 4 shows a 22 node graph with 14 random edges in it.
 Can you determine if a cycle of 8 edges is present?
 [11]

 ![fig4](sources/cuckoo_base_numbered_many_edges.png)<br>
 Figure 4: 22 Nodes with 14 edges, can you find a cycle 8 edges long?
 [11]